 My instructions below are pretty abbreviated.
 If you need more detailed step-by-steps, please visit my page of bead embroidery e-books.
-The first chapter of the first book is free.
+The first chapter of the first book, Every Bead Has a Story, is free.

 Lightweight fusible interfacing

 Ribbons, Offray 1/4" Simply Sheer Asiana, mallard and kiwi

 Nymo beading thread, size O, black and white